quasel/pods/README.md

 Instructions
 ============
-I the Pods editor, under the "Omega Pods Options" tab, click the "Enable Automatic Pods Templates for this Pod?" option.
+I the Pods editor, under the "Frontier Auto Display Options" tab, click the "Enable Automatic Pods Templates for this Pod?" option.

 Two new fields will be revealed: "Single item view template" and "Archive view template."
 In these fields enter the name of Pods Templates that you wish to use.